 Damage to the frontal lobe can result in problems with motor skills such as walking or using hands to eat.

-It can also affect spatial reasoning, which makes harder to visualize what an object would look like when rotated.
+It can also affect spatial reasoning, which makes harder to visualize how an object is positioned in a space.

-To treat these issues, you’re going to need to activate your brain’s neuroplasticity.
-This will allow other, undamaged portions of the brain to take control of some frontal lobe functions.
+For recovery, you will need to participate in activities that activate your brain’s neuroplasticity.
+This will allow other functioning portions of the brain to adapt for some frontal lobe functions.

-The best way to engage neuroplasticity is through massed practice activities (high repetition) that target the action you want to improve.
+The most effective way to engage neuroplasticity is through massed practice activities (high repetition) that target the action you want to improve.

 So for example, if your grip is weak, practicing grip strengthening exercises is the best way to improve it!